It’s the most wonderful time of the year — and we don’t mean Christmas.

 Beginning just after 9AM, EXPO Logic will randomly assign everyone in the waiting room a place in line to purchase badges.
 This is a completely random process – and those who arrived at 8AM on the dot have as much chance of getting a “good” spot in line as those who entered at 8:59AM.
 There is no advantage to arriving early.
 However, there is a disadvantage to arriving late, as those who try to enter after 9AM will not be allowed in, and the room will be closed to new entrants.
 For this reason, it might be good to arrive a little early, to test that everything is working properly prior to 9AM.

 Once the sale kicks off, in the past, CCI and EXPO have kept people informed with various messages.
 Here’s a look at a previous message:

-The buyer should then be e-mailed a payment confirmation, and each individual attendee will receive an e-mail with their barcode at a later date.
+The buyer should then be e-mailed a payment confirmation and receipt, and each individual attendee will receive an e-mail with their barcode at a later date.

 We also highly recommend you watch this step-by-step video:

 The Technical Side